baoanth/C-Unit-Test-Demo/README.md

 ```

 4. Run CMake to create the makefiles: `cmake ../C-Unit-Test-Template`
+5. Either
+ - build all build targets by just calling `make`
+ - or choose your build target
-5. Choose your build target, e.g. for building the unit tests run `make runUnitTests`
+    - For building the unit tests run: `make runUnitTests`
+    - for the example executable run: `make runMain`
-6. Run the executable: `tests/runUnitTests`
+6. Run the executables
+ - For the unit tests run `tests/runUnitTests`
+ - For the example application run `src/runMain`